Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 For intuitive illustration, suppose a biaxial test (Fig.~\ref{fig:yielding_strength}).
 The slip-stress curve of the crack face, which corresponds to the stress-strain curve of the bulk, is roughly divided into two phases: the locked phase, in which the stress responds to the strain increment in a Hookean manner, and the steady creeping phase, in which the strain increment is mostly compensated for by the slip of the crack face with fault stress unloaded.
 These correspond to $\dot s=0$ and $\dot T = 0$, the two phases of locking and steady unlocking (so to speak, stick and slip), respectively.
 The transient region between them (Fig.~\ref{fig:yielding_strength} gray) represents the unlocked phase outside the steady states.
 Many refinements of friction laws have been devoted to this transient, but negligible differences from the classical friction laws appear outside.
 That is what is meant by the fact that the slip rate and the stressing rate are complementary as per eq.~(\ref{eq:complementarity_stressingsliprates}) excluding that transient.
 The crucial assumption of this model reduction is the long-term quasi-stationarity (eq.~\ref{eq:quasistationary} for a long period), often premised in coupling inversions.

-To summarize, in the most general sense of friction, locking and unlocking are the terms to express the pre- and post-yield phases, respectively.
-Thus, as long as interpreted in this sense, the locking is a fundamental characteristic of frictional motions free from the assumptions of specific laws of friction, allowing us to compare various forward and inverse models employing different friction laws.
-Moreover, interseismic locking is almost free from the differences in friction laws, so we can capture the true-sense locking simply by using the complementarity of slip and stressing rates (eq.~\ref{eq:complementarity_stressingsliprates}).
-The interseismic locking has almost no ambiguity both in its concept and measurement, that is, having very small epistemic/model errors.
+To summarize, in the most unified sense of friction, locking and unlocking are the terms to express the pre- and post-yield phases, respectively.
+Thus, as long as read in that sense, the locking/unlocking is an inherent status of frictional motions free from the assumptions of specific laws, allowing us to compare various forward and inverse models employing different friction laws.
+Moreover, interseismic locking is almost free from the differences in friction laws, so we can gauge the true-sense locking simply by using the complementarity of slip and stressing rates (eq.~\ref{eq:complementarity_stressingsliprates}).
+The interseismic locking has almost no ambiguity both in its concept and measurement, having very small epistemic/model errors.

-\remove{Now, it is clear that we can use eq.~(19), and thus the existing locking inversion, as a reduced-order model to describe the interseismic plate locking.
-We end this subsection by outlining the solving method of the locking inversion.} The forward model of the coupling inversion is the dislocation problem that specifies the slip on a crack face.
+The forward model of the coupling inversion is the dislocation problem that specifies the slip on a crack face.
 In contrast, the forward model of locking inversion is the so-called crack problem that specifies the slip or stress in a mixed boundary condition.
 The stick-slip specification can be expressed by a binary, now called a locking parameter, denoted by $\Psi$.
 The locking parameter is a Boolean expression of locking (1 is yes; 0 is no):